AndreiMihalea/ai-mas-challenges/problem_5_noisy_signal/README.md

 All the tests contain 10k samples.
 There are 5 tests, each with a different noisy signal.
 The reading of the data is done by the SignalReceiver class.

+## Solution
+Only added a simple method to detect and eliminate outliers based on the slope.